"Le café de nuit (The Night Café)," 1888, Vincent van Gogh.

 Image used for educational purposes.

-Vincent van Gogh’s The Night Café and Edvard Munch’s Melancholy are two paintings that show deep emotions and inner feelings.
-These artworks connect to the idea of silence and brain states, which we’ve been exploring.
+Vincent van Gogh’s The Night Café and Edvard Munch’s Melancholy are two paintings that deeply reflect the complexity of emotions and inner feelings.
+These masterpieces connect to our exploration of silence and brain states, showcasing the dynamic interplay between chaos and calm within us.

-Together, these paintings show two sides of our inner world: one filled with noise and chaos, and the other with calm and quiet.
-They remind us that our minds are always moving between these states, and that silence isn’t just about being still—it’s about finding balance in our thoughts and emotions.
-These artworks help us understand how complex and beautiful our inner lives can be.
+Together, these paintings illustrate two distinct facets of our inner world: one characterized by noise and chaos, the other by calm and quiet.
+They remind us that our minds are constantly shifting between these states.
+Silence isn’t merely about being still; it’s about achieving balance amidst our thoughts and emotions.

 🌌 Space is silent.
 In space, there’s no air, so sound can’t travel—making it completely silent.